 Questions to Performers: insight into this is not natural [transfiguration] (2015) [CeReNeM Journal 5]

-A contribution to Tim Rutherford-Johnson’s Contemporary Notation Project detailing my use of video as a score.
+A contribution to Tim Rutherford-Johnson’s Contemporary Notation Project detailing my use of video as a score form.

 Better Know A Weisslich Series [WEISSLICH]

-As part of my co-curation responsibilities with WEISSLICH I write short articles and essays on featured artists and pieces in order to provide prospective audiences with insights into programming decisions.
+As part of co-curating WEISSLICH I wrote short articles and essays on featured artists and pieces.

 Ensemble Pamplemousse (2016)

 6 Benefits of Pamplemousses: or, my first listicle!

 A transcription, a representation, and a poetic response.

 On the use and significance of music stands in experimental music, performance art, and Cath van Eck’s work.

 Carolyn Chen (2016)